What you can get help for

 When you use this service, you'll be asked to:

-- enter the name of your GP surgery – this is to help find services in your GP surgery's area
+- Enter the name of your GP surgery.
+This is to help find services available in your GP surgery's area.

-- refer yourself to the service you choose – most services have an online form, but if you cannot do it online their website should tell you other ways to refer yourself
+- Click 'Visit website to start referral'.
+Most services have an online form, but if you cannot do it online the service website should tell you other ways to refer yourself.

-The service you refer yourself to will contact you and tell you what happens next and how long you may need to wait.
+The service will contact you and tell you what happens next, including how long the waiting times are.